Show code

 \[ \text{L}(y, p) = \cases{1 \qquad \text{if }\, y = 1 \text{ but }p \leq \text{threshold} \implies \hat{y} = 0 \\ \qquad \,\,\text{or }y = 0 \text{ but } p > \text{threshold}\implies \hat{y} = 1\\ \\ 0 \qquad \text{otherwise (we had correct prediction)}} \tag{5.4}\]

-We can define Equation 5.4 as a function in R and use in glm()
+We can define Equation 5.4 as a function in R and use in glm() for logistic regression where we are predicting probabilities.

 As an example, assume actual \(y_i= 1\) and an estimated \(p = .9\), the loss is